freem/asm6f/readme.txt

 --------------------------------------------------------------
 ASM6f (v1.6)
 A 6502 assembler by loopy (loopy at mm.st)
-With modifications by freem, nicklausw, and Sour
+With modifications by freem, nicklausw, Sour, and unregistered
 --------------------------------------------------------------

 ASM6f is a fork of ASM6, primarily targeted at NES/Famicom development.